carlosperate/awesome-microbit/README.md

 - [AlpacaML](https://github.com/LaboratoryForPlayfulComputation/AlpacaML) - Automated Learning and Prototyping for Athletics and Creative Activity with Machine Learning.
 A wearable micro:bit connected to an app that can graph the data and learn to classify actions based off of the users criteria.
 - [MicroPal Guide](https://www.notion.so/MicroPal-Guide-141a70906ea5432599e21cecda2a1fac) - Craft your own interactive micro:bit project that responds to your voice.
 Create a Teachable Machine Model, load it into the MicroPal website, and control the micro:bit via Web Bluetooth.
 - [micro:bit Gesture Recognizer](https://github.com/ttseng/microbit-ml) - An experimental gesture recognition tool using the micro:bit's accelerometer, built using ml5js, which is built on top of TensorFlow.js.

+## ♻️ Projects Using micro:bit as a Development Board

+- [BtleJack](https://github.com/virtualabs/btlejack) - Based on the micro:bit, it provides everything you need to sniff, jam and hijack Bluetooth Low Energy devices.

 ## ↔️ Interface Chip